-In the United States, palliative care came to existence in part due to the hospice movement which began after Florence Wald, former Dean of Yale University's School of Nursing, established the Connecticut Hospice in 1974.34 The formalization of hospice began when the U.S. Health Care Financing Administration (HCFA; the precursor agency to the Centers for Medicare and Medicaid Services) initiated the hospice demonstration program in 1979.
-A Medicare benefit for hospice was introduced by statute shortly thereafter in 1982.34
+In the U.S., palliative care came to existence in part due to the hospice movement which began after Florence Wald, former Dean of Yale University's School of Nursing, established the Connecticut Hospice in 1974.35 The formalization of hospice began when the U.S. Health Care Financing Administration (HCFA; the precursor agency to the Centers for Medicare and Medicaid Services) initiated the hospice demonstration program in 1979.
+A Medicare benefit for hospice was introduced by statute shortly thereafter in 1982.35

-The Medicare hospice benefit is highly standardized by the Medicare Conditions of Participation and is accompanied by an important binding requirement: eligibility is based on a prognosis of living less than six months.31 Patients must provide documentation from two physicians indicating a life expectancy of six months or less and agree to forgo insurance coverage for life-prolonging and curative treatments.35
+The Medicare hospice benefit is highly standardized by the Medicare Conditions of Participation, and eligibility requirements include a prognosis of living less than six months.32 Patients must provide documentation from two physicians indicating a life expectancy of six months or less and agree to forgo insurance coverage for life-prolonging and curative treatments.36